RobertBarrow/cv/index.md

 - Collaborating with Product Leads, Delivery Manager, QA Manager, Release Train Engineers and Data Analysts to design and implement dashboards for real-time flow and delivery metrics across multiple Agile Release Trains
 - Configuration of JIRA to standardise workflow and dashboards across multiple Agile Release Trains

-*Translink* (national public transport authority for Northern Ireland)
+*Translink NI* ~ (Jul 2019 - Aug 2022)
 - Providing technical governance for a 3-year digital transformation programme (Transforming Travel & Social Inclusion)
-- Establishing strategic direction and technical roadmap for an 18-month architecture modernisation programme
+- Establishing strategic direction, technical roadmap, resource plans and cost estimates for an 18-month architecture modernisation programme
 - Providing technical support to senior client stakeholders in building business cases for government funding requests (submitted to Northern Ireland Assembly at Stormont)

 *Other responsibilities*: